 In a similar situation to self-employed New Zealanders, contract workers may work for a portion of each year and then spread their income out over the year.
-Because of this more irregular income source, if you’re a contract worker you may have to seek a low doc home loan.
+Because of this more irregular income source, if you’re a contract worker you may have to seek a low or alt doc home loan.

 While you don’t have to show as much evidence, you still need to complete the loan application process to be approved as a low doc borrower, and in many cases this will still require some documents.
-A low doc home loan application will require one or more of the following.
+A low or alt doc home loan application will require one or more of the following.

 Registered business name and NZBN

-Because a low doc loan takes into account income made by you through your business, your lender will want information about your business, including your registered business name and New Zealand Business Number (NZBN).
+Because a low or alt doc loan takes into account income made by you through your business, your lender will want information about your business, including your registered business name and New Zealand Business Number (NZBN).